bdg-tbd/tbd-workshop-1/README-kedro.md

 kedro run --env=yarn-prd
 ```

-2. Check the experiment runs in MLflow
+2. Check the experiment runs in MLflow Experiment tracking UI

 To open the MLflow UI in the JupyterLab environment, click on the MLFlow card in the Launcher tab.

 Important: Take the screenshot of all runs to the documentation.

-3. Register the production model in MLflow
+3. Register the production model in MLflow Model Registry UI

 To register the model, you need to click the *Register* button in the detailed model view, in the MLflow UI.